theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

     --sheet=<n>                     Sheet numbers to be parsed.
 Indices are 0-indexed.
     --csv-output=<path>             Output path of csv file to be generated.
     --langsmith-dataset-name=<name> Name of the dataset to be saved on langsmith.
+    --langfuse-dataset-name=<name> Name of the dataset to be saved on langfuse.
     --locale=<locale>               Locale to be included in de dataset. [default: French] --no-answer=<na>                Label of no_answer to be included in the dataset. [default: NO_RAG_SENTENCE] -h --help                       Show this screen
     --version                       Show version
-    -v                              Verbose output for debugging (without this option, script will be silent but for errors)

-Generates a testing dataset based on an input file.
+    -v                              Verbose output for debugging (without this option, script will be silent but for errors) Generates a testing dataset based on an input file.
 The input file should have the correct format (see generate_datset_input.xlsx for sample).
-The generated dataset can be saved on filesystem, using the --csv-output option, on langsmith, using the --langsmith-dataset-name option, or both.
+The generated dataset can be saved on filesystem, using the --csv-output option, on langsmith, using the --langsmith-dataset-name option, on langfuse using the --langfuse-dataset-name option, or both.
 ```

 ### rag_testing_tool.py